 Again, there’s nothing wrong with considering vegetarianism after the age of 50 to maintain your health, as long as your diet provides the nutritional requirements your body needs.
 Be aware, there is as much junk food available at grocery and health food stores for those on a plant based only diet as there is for omnivores.

 Have you gone vegetarian or vegan?
 How is it working for you?
-Please leave a comment and share your story.
-We’d love to hear it.
+Please leave a comment below.